-Relative Humidity and Moisture Content: An Environment of Change
+Relative Humidity and Moisture Content Explained

-RH is generally expressed as a ratio of the water vapor density (how much water vapor is in each unit) to the saturation water vapor density (the point at which the rate of evaporation equals the rate of condensation).
+Relative Humidity (RH) is generally expressed as a ratio of the water vapor density (how much water vapor is in each unit) to the saturation water vapor density (the point at which the rate of evaporation equals the rate of condensation).

 What is important to know is that when talking about wood MC, the mass of the water vapor in the air creates pressure that is always looking to find a balance (or equilibrium) with its surroundings.